Monday, August 6th, 2018

 - How long can you work in the US on an H-1B visa?

 - How do you move to permanent residence from a H-1B visa?

 Workshop #2: Creative Writing: Digging Down Deep – An Introduction to Memoir Writing

 Author and activist Charlie Vázquez will lead participants through memoir writing prompts designed to produce compelling, first-person narratives that can serve as the beginnings for larger stories.
-Charlie Vázquez is Deputy Director at Bronx Council on the Arts, where he also oversees the Bronx Writers Center programs.
+Charlie Vázquez is the former Deputy Director at Bronx Council on the Arts, where he also oversees the Bronx Writers Center programs.
 These craft and professional development workshops are held throughout the borough and serve some of the most under-resourced writers in the nation, including many immigrants.
 Bronx Writers Center programs include Bronx Memoir Project, which publishes the first-person testimonials of Bronxites of all walks of life.

 2:00 PM: Networking Break